qteatime/kate/docs/manuals/source/dev/manual/api/input.rst

 .. py:function:: is_just_released(key: InputKey) -> boolean

-   :param InputKey key: The button (one of the :ref:`button identifiers`) to query.
+   :param key: The button (one of the :ref:`button identifiers`) to query.
-   :returns: Whether the button was released *this* frame.
-   :rtype: boolean

    Returns whether the button was released this exact frame, according to the :py:mod:`KateAPI.timer`.
 You must synchronise your queries with the Timer API.